 |The username that RHQ will use to connect to the database must be the owner of the RHQ tables.
 If this is not ensured, server errors will occur (for example, some tables will be periodically truncated and database servers usually require the user issuing the TRUNCATE statement to be the owner of the table being truncated).|

-Oracle 11g is supported.
-Oracle 10g is supported but deprecated.
-Instructions for installing and configuring your Oracle instance can be found here.
+Supported versions and instructions for installing and configuring your Oracle instance can be found here.

 See the RHQ Browsers page for the current list of browsers that RHQ supports.

 |The following refers to out-of-box defaults.
 If you configured your RHQ Servers, RHQ Agents, or RHQ Storage Nodes to use different ports than their out-of-box defaults, you'll obviously want to use your custom port numbers.|

 RHQ uses a hub-and-spoke architecture with its agents and servers.
 RHQ Agents and RHQ Servers communicate with each other in two directions (agent->server, server->agent).